VNG-Realisatie/nlx/CONTRIBUTING.md

   * In case the Sprint Backlog needs to be renegotiated (i.e. the scope of the sprint goal is changed), this is done during the standup
   * Whereby.com is used for one-on-one communication between team members as well

+## 4. Miscellaneous

+### 4.1.
+Merge Requests
+  * We try not to merge any MRs the day before the sprint review (we agreed upon this during the retrospective of March 3rd 2021).

 ---

 For more information on how to use and contribute to this project, please read the [`README`](README.md).